 An applicant for the MASc program must hold a Bachelor of Applied Science from the University of Waterloo or an equivalent degree in engineering, applied science or mathematics from a university of recognized standing.
 The standard of performance in obtaining this degree, as indicated by the official transcript and letters of reference, must indicate that the candidate has academic ability sufficiently above average to be successful in and benefit from graduate work at this university.
-Normally, an 80% average grade in the undergraduate program is a required minimum.
+Normally, an 78% average grade in the undergraduate program is a required minimum.
 Students with a deficient undergraduate background, but suitable academic standing to pursue graduate studies, may be required to take a number of courses.
 These would be specified by the department with the candidate obtaining at least 75% before being admitted as an advanced degree candidate.
-Each such application will be considered on its own merits.
+For a complete list of admission requirements please see the Graduate Calendar.